billautomata/cascadia_fest_2016_talk/implementations.md

 ## Signal / End-to-End
 * advanced version of OTR that uses a mix of ephemeral keys and a Key Derivation Function applied to a running key so each party doesn't need to have gotten all the messages in order.
-* End-to-End encryption means the
+* End-to-End encryption means the private key remains on the client and only encrypted messages are ever transmitted.
+The server does not handle the encryption, it is just a dumb pipe.
+It is possible to encrypt the private key using AES and a pass-phrase, then the server can distribute to multiple devices unlocked by re-entering the pass-phrase.